Mark D. Higgins

 B.B.A., Baruch College; J.D., St. John's University; LL.M., Georgetown

-Mr. Higgins is a Director in Commodities Compliance at a large, international investment bank in New York and Washington, DC.
-In this role, Mr. Higgins...Continue Reading
+Mr. Higgins is a Director in the Front Office Markets Risk and Control function of a large, transatlantic investment bank based in New York...Continue Reading

-Mr. Higgins is a Director in Commodities Compliance at a large, international investment bank in New York and Washington, DC.
-In this role, Mr. Higgins resides on the bank's trading floor and advises on compliance with applicable laws and regulations, including the laws and regulations administered by the Commodity Futures Trading Commission and the Federal Energy Regulatory Commission.
+Mr. Higgins is a Director in the Front Office Markets Risk and Control function of a large, transatlantic investment bank based in New York and London.
+In this role, Mr. Higgins resides on the bank's derivatives trading floor and advises on applicable laws and regulations, including the laws and regulations administered by the Commodity Futures Trading Commission following the passage of the Dodd-Frank Act.
+His responsibilities include drafting the bank’s Policies, Standards and Procedures governing its Markets business.
+Before this role, Mr. Higgins worked for the same bank’s Compliance department focusing on commodities and swap dealer matters.

 Prior to joining the investment bank, Mr. Higgins served as Assistant General Counsel in the Office of the General Counsel at the CFTC where he provided legal advice to the Commission and staff regarding the Commodity Exchange Act, CFTC regulations, and the Administrative Procedure Act.
 Mr. Higgins was the principal staff draftsman and team lead for certain rulemakings implementing the Dodd-Frank Act, including anti-manipulation regulations under § 753; MOU regarding information sharing between the CFTC and FERC under § 720; amendments to effective date for swap regulation (Dec.
 19, 2011).
 In 2011, he received the Chairman’s Award for Staff Excellence.